 – Leonardo da Vinci

 Exciting news!
-LACI Homeschoolers’ Association has recently become incorporated, with our non-profit status pending.
+LACI Homeschoolers’ Association has recently become incorporated, and our non-profit status is official.
 Our board of directors consists of:

 Christina White, President